Wisdom Teeth Removal in Lebanon, PA

-Third molars, or wisdom teeth, are an additional set of teeth that grow under the surface of the gums and, in many cases, are undetectable without proper X-ray evaluation or 3D scanning.
+Third molars, or wisdom teeth, are an additional set of teeth that make an appearance during the late teens or early twenties.
+In many cases, they are undetectable without proper X-ray evaluation or 3D scanning.
 It is not uncommon for teens and adults to be unaware that this set of teeth exists until they begin to present significant problems.
-In some cases, the third molars may fully grow into the mouth or partially grow into the mouth, and additional issues may arise.
-If wisdom teeth fully emerge, they have the potential to provide increased chewing and grinding power.
-Unfortunately, the majority of people do not have a long enough jaw bone or a large enough mouth to accommodate these teeth.

 Why Should I Get My Wisdom Teeth Removed?